Lancaster PA Amish Country: Where Buggy Whips Still Fly Off the Shelves

 STAY: Inn at Leola Village, Leola

 Once again, “repurposed Lancaster” comes through with this beauty of a hotel.
-Though it opened just a mere 20 years ago (2000), The Inn at Leola Village has been deemed a Historic Hotel of America, and listed on the National Trust for Historic Preservation by dint of its renovated antique farm houses and reclaimed tobacco barns on property – around which restaurants, shops, a day spa, and more guest rooms were built: 62 distinct rooms in all.
+Though it opened just a mere 20 years ago, The Inn at Leola Village has been deemed a Historic Hotel of America, and listed on the National Trust for Historic Preservation by dint of its renovated antique farmhouses and reclaimed tobacco barns on the property.
+Restaurants, shops, a day spa, and more guest rooms were built around this: 62 distinct rooms in all.

 For travelers seeking a true, back-roads, Amish-Country experience, the location of the Inn at Leola Village can’t be beat.
 Leola is a mere 15 minutes to the tiny PA Dutch hamlets of Bird-In-Hand, Ronks, and New Holland in one direction, and downtown Lancaster PA in the other.